enriquez/MEActionSheet/README.md

 `UIActionSheet` subclass with a simpler API using blocks and target/action invocations.

+## Add to your project

+You can either copy the files into your project or you can use CocoaPods with the following in your Podfie:

+    pod 'MEActionSheet', '~> 1.0.0'

 ## Examples

 Below are two examples of an action sheet that displays a cancel button, destructive button, and two other buttons.
 The first is how you would normally create an action sheet with `UIActionSheet`.
 The second is the equivalent, but using `MEActionSheet`.